hansroh/skitai/README.rst

   return was.response (
     '400 Bad Request',
-    was.response.eapi ('missing parameter', 10021) # msg and error code
+    was.response.fault ('missing parameter', 10021) # msg and error code
   )

   # client see